tumBAIS/RoutingBlocks/docs/source/getting_started.rst

     RoutingBlocks does not store parameters in the Instance object.

-We use the InstanceBuilder class, which provides a convenient way to build a RoutingBlocks Instance from a set of vertices and arcs.
-It takes two functions as arguments: a vertex and an arc factory.
-These create a vertex or an arc object from the data provided by the user.
-The InstanceBuilder class then takes care of registering the vertices and arcs in the Instance object.
+We utilize the InstanceBuilder class, offering a convenient way to construct a RoutingBlocks Instance from a set of vertices and arcs.
+It requires two functions as arguments: a vertex and an arc factory.
+These functions create a vertex or an arc object based on the data provided by the user.
+The InstanceBuilder class then handles the registration of vertices and arcs within the Instance object.

-Having created the instance, we can now implement the ILS algorithm.
-We start by creating an Evaluation object, which will be responsible for cost calculation and efficient move evaluation.
-RoutingBlocks already provides a Evaluation class for the EVRP-TW-PR, so we can simply use it:
+Once the instance is created, we can proceed to implement the ILS algorithm.
+We initiate by creating an Evaluation object, which is responsible for cost calculation and efficient move evaluation.
+RoutingBlocks already includes an Evaluation class for the EVRP-TW-PR, allowing us to easily use it:

 .. note::